Yadouzi/DESEncryption_ECE287/README.md

 # Problems & Solutions

--Originally we wanted to use 8 ASCII instead of hexdecimal, but then found out it will make the input control harder and more complicated than using hexdecimal.
-Besides that, we need to create a separate module to convert ASCII into hexdecimal.
-Hence, use hexdecimal is more efficient.
+  - Originally we wanted to use ASCII instead of hexdecimal, but then found out it will make the inputControl harder and more complicated than using hexdecimal.
+Because DES encryption works with 64 bits denoted as "blocks" (this project is working with just 1 block) of data at a time we could further extend on this project to accept all ASCII characters and parse the input into the necessary blocks.
+Using hexadecimal as means of data input works fine for this project.

--The concatonation operator {} should have the most significant bit on the left and the least significant bit on the right.
-However,when we did it, data inserted oppositely.
-We then manually reverse the data.
+  - The concatonation operator {} should have the most significant bit on the left and the least significant bit on the right.
+When we went to use the tables [here](https://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm) they start with the LSB and index at 0.
+We had to write a simple python script to mirror the tables to start with the MSB so the {} operator would function correctly.

+  - In subKey.v the generation of the subkeys does not match the PC-1 and PC-2 tables because of the conversion between bus sizes. (ie. You must subtract the values in the PC-1(64 bit bus => 56 bit bus)(assuming the table index's at 0) table from 63 to get the respective 56 bit compression table.
+The same is true for PC-2.

 # Conclusion